List of The A-Team characters: Amy Allen

-Amy "Triple A" Allen (portrayed by Melinda Culea) was an intrepid reporter for the L.A.
+Amy Amanda "Triple A" Allen (portrayed by Melinda Culea) was an intrepid reporter for the L.A.
 Courier paper who joined the team in its pilot episode.
 At the end of the pilot, Hannibal comments on how her initials are "Triple A", but while much of the publicity surrounding the series used this name, it was never really used again in the show itself, with a company set up by the Team in the first season episode "The Out-Of-Towners" called "Triple-A's" being its only other appearance in the actual series (and even this was only referenced visually, with no acknowledgment to it in the dialogue).
 The character's boss is Grant Eldridge (Philip Sterling), seen in the first half of the pilot, and in the first season episode "Holiday In The Hills".
 Amy has a best friend at the Courier, Zach (Ron Palillo), who is only seen in the pilot and never referred to again.
 Amy was written out of the show in the middle of the second season as a result of a conflict between Culea and the production team.
 After being featured prominently in the pilot story, the character had little impact in many of the following episodes causing Culea to become increasingly unhappy with the role and wanting more to do, such as taking part in the Team's frequent fights with bad guys.
 It's also said that the fact that George Peppard didn't like her, feeling that the show didn't need a female lead, also had an effect.
 There are conflicting reports over whether Culea eventually left on her own accord, or if she was fired as a result of her continual pushing for more to do in the show.
 The latter is the more commonly accepted reason, and an oft-cited tale is that Culea found out about her firing when she was given a script and found out she was not included in the episode.
 In replacement Tawnia Baker's first episode, "The Battle of Bel Air", Amy is reportedly "on foreign correspondent duty" in Jakarta.

-She is voiced by Erica Lindbeck in Lego Dimensions.
+She is voiced by Marisha Ray in Lego Dimensions.